Black Minnaloushe: Stud record

-Black Minnaloushe was retired from racing to become a breeding stallion for the Coolmore Stud and stood at the Ashford Stud in Kentucky.
-He was shuttled to stand at the Windsor Park Stud in New Zealand for the Southern Hemisphere breeding season and made an immediate impact in Australasia.
-In June 2006 a majority interest in the stallion was sold to the Maine Chance Farm and he was exported to South Africa at the end of the year.
+Black Minnaloushe retired from racing to become a breeding stallion for the Coolmore Stud and stood at the Ashford Stud in Kentucky.
+He was shuttled to stand at the Windsor Park Stud in New Zealand for the Southern Hemisphere breeding season and immediately impacted Australasia.
+In June 2006, a majority interest in the stallion was sold to the Maine Chance Farm and exported to South Africa at the end of the year.

-His major winners have included Dancing in Silks (Breeder's Cup Sprint), Jokers Wild (Manawatu Sires Produce Stakes) Stream Cat (Arlington Handicap) and Black Mamba (John C. Mabee Handicap).
+His major winners have included Dancing in Silks (Breeder's Cup Sprint), Jokers Wild (Manawatu Sires Produce Stakes), Stream Cat (Arlington Handicap) and Black Mamba (John C. Mabee Handicap).